mantidproject/documents/Design/RecoveryFunction.md

 In sequential fitting algoritms may run with the same timestamp, but have different outputs.
 This suggests that string comparison as well as timestamp comparison will be necessary.

+Workspace history will not delete workspaces that might have been deleted during the uptime.
+This could become an issue if there are a lot of these.

 ## Open questions

 * How much overlap would this functionality have with Project Saving?